seeimadeit/z80/initial/documentation/programming/commandline.md

 # Command line tools

-The command line is called Joshua, inspired by the wargames movie. the command line is also call the MCP - master control program as it's responsible for loading and controlling the applications, MCP is inspired by the Tron movie.
+The command line is called Joshua, inspired by the wargames movie.
+The operating system is also call the MCP - master control program as it's responsible for loading and controlling the applications, MCP is inspired by the Tron movie.